Oath of Citizenship (Canada): Controversy with religious face coverings

 In 2014, Zunera Ishaq, a Toronto resident who wears a niqāb, challenged the regulation that was implemented in 2011 by then Minister of Citizenship and Immigration Jason Kenney requiring those taking the oath to do so without any face covering.
 She expressed willingness to unveil herself and recite the oath in private, but took offence at the demand she remove her niqāb in a public ceremony.
 Kenney said veils and masks prevented citizenship ceremony officials from confirming each candidate is speaking the oath, as required by law, and the oath is a "public declaration that you are joining the Canadian family and it must be taken freely and openly."
 Approximately 100 people are affected annually by the policy, which was supported by the Muslim Canadian Congress, but opposed by the National Council of Canadian Muslims.

 The Federal Court ruled on 11 February 2015 in Ishaq's favour.
 Judge Keith Boswell opined the regulations require citizenship judges administer the oath "allowing the greatest possible freedom in the religious solemnization or the solemn affirmation thereof" and asked how that could be possible if a rule requires candidates to "violate or renounce a basic tenet of their religion".
 Prime Minister Stephen Harper reacted by stating the following day that the Crown-in-Council would appeal the judgement.
 However, the Federal Court of Appeal upheld the earlier ruling and refused an application for a stay of proceedings, prompting the Conservative Party to, during the ongoing federal election (in which the niqāb matter became a 'wedge' issue) craft a press release indicating the Cabinet would introduce to parliament "in the days ahead" legislation to ban niqāb at citizenship ceremonies.
-Ishaq recited the oath privately before a female citizenship judge and became a Canadian citizen on 9 October 2015, though the government pressed the issue to the supreme court.
-Following the election won by the Liberal Party, the new Cabinet withdrew the challenge.
+Ishaq recited the oath privately before a female citizenship judge and became a Canadian citizen on 9 October 2015, though meanwhile, the government pressed the issue to the supreme court.
+Following the election won by the Liberal Party, the new cabinet withdrew the challenge.